 Tyrone's sideburns don't match and keep changing at the beginning of the film.
 See more »

-And then when I asked him to dinner, he said he couldn't come because he had no evening clothes.
-If I live to be a hundred I shall never understand how any young man can come to Paris without evening clothes.
+And then, when I asked him to dinner, he said he couldn't come because he had no evening clothes.
+If I live to be a hundred, I will never understand how any young man could come to Paris without evening clothes.

 Maybe he just didn't want to.